apexcodings/earthinversion.github.io/_posts/2020-07-10-roses-lectures-revisit.md

 ## Pre-lecture preparation

 ### Installation of `roses` environment in anaconda
-NOTE: It is important to use specified version of the library otherwise there may be some inconsistencies such as the bandpass filter command of `obspy` may throw some error.
+NOTE: It is important to use specified version of the libraries otherwise there may be some inconsistencies such as the bandpass filter command of `obspy` may throw some error.

 - `roses_env.yml` environment yml file can be downloaded from [here](https://github.com/earthinversion/Remote-Online-Sessions-for-Emerging-Seismologists-ROSES-Lectures-Revisited/blob/master/roses_env.yml)
 - Install environment using anaconda and the `roses_env.yml`